 Want to keep in touch with your customers via regular email newsletters?
 MailChimp could be the solution.

-MailChimp is a free email marketing service, with lots of impressive features to help you create sharp-looking email campaigns targeted to your business audience.
+MailChimp is a free email marketing service, with lots of impressive features to help you create sharp-looking, mobile-ready email campaigns targeted to your business audience.

 It includes a wide range of design templates, tracking tools to monitor effectiveness, a social network function so you can integrate campaigns with social media sites, and even a translation tool.
-You can send up to 12,000 emails per month for free.
-Upgrades start from £6 a month.
+You can send up to 12,000 emails per month to 2,000 subscribers for free.
+Upgrades start from around £6 a month.

 Brightbook describes itself as the perfect bookkeeping solution for small business owners, freelancers and contractors.
 It promises to take the pain out of your accounting.